appsmithorg/appsmith-docs/website/docs/workflows/tutorials/trigger-workflow-from-app.md

 description: This page provides detailed steps to set up a Webhook workflow on Appsmith.
 ---

-# Lesson 2 - Trigger Workflow from your App
+# Lesson 2 - Trigger Workflow from Your App

-In this lesson, you will create an approval workflow designed to update refund requests according to user actions, either approval or rejection, send an email notification to customer for notifying the outcome, and triggered from your Appsmith app.
+In the preceding lesson, you integrated a workflow into your application.
+This lesson will guide you through adding complexity to your workflow to advance your skills.
+You will customize the workflow to update a record in your database based on user actions, notify the user via email about the update, and trigger the workflow execution when the user performs a specific action within your Appsmith app.

+Let's take an example of handling refund requests initiated by users, where users can approve or reject a refund request, and the individuals involved will receive a notification about the outcome.

 By the end of this lesson, you will learn how to:
 * Read parameters from the app and pass them to the workflow
-* Write workflow logic to read parameters, pass them to queries for approval, and send an email
+* Craft workflow logic to interpret parameters, pass them to queries, and send email notifications
 * Execute the workflow from the app

 ## Prerequisites
 * Ensure you have completed [Lesson 1- Set up Webhook Workflow](/workflows/tutorials/set-up-webhook-workflow) and have a workflow configured in your workspace.
-* Ensure you are aware of basic knowledge of creating datasource, queries and displaying data on Appsmith.
+* Ensure you have basic knowledge of creating datasource, queries and displaying data on Appsmith.
 For more information, see [Tutorial - Basics](/getting-started/tutorials/start-building).

-## Bring approval data into app
+## Bring data into app

-Follow these steps to display pending refund requests in the app:
+Follow these steps to display your refund data in the app:

 1. In your application, go to the sidebar and click the **Data** tab.
-Click the **+** icon next to _Datasources in your workspace_ to add a new [PostgreSQL](/connect-data/reference/querying-postgres) datasource.
-Give it a meaningful and unique name, such as _CustomerRefunds_.
+Click the **+** icon next to _Datasources in your workspace_ to add a new [PostgreSQL](/connect-data/reference/querying-postgres) datasource, and name it as _CustomerRefunds_.

 2. Enter the following details in the PostgreSQL connection parameter fields:
     * **Host Address**: `mockdb.internal.appsmith.com`